C22-PS079-Arvigo/arvigo-backend/README.md

 ```

 ## Branch Naming Convention
+This project aims to demonstrate the application of Trunk-Based Development (TBD) methodology in software development.
+TBD promotes a streamlined and collaborative approach to version control and continuous integration, enabling teams to deliver high-quality software with shorter lead times.

+For more information about Trunk-Based Development, please visit [https://trunkbaseddevelopment.com/](https://trunkbaseddevelopment.com/).

 When naming branches, it is recommended to use the following prefixes:

 1. `feature/`: Use this prefix for adding new features.